jSherz/things-you-should-learn-in-terraform/exercises/06_set-variables-based-on-the-current-workspace/README.md

 ```

 We can even create a wrapper scripts, e.g. `plan.sh`, `apply.sh`, `import.sh`
-that save you some typing.
+to save you some typing.

 Change the contents of `main.tf` to the following: